 What if I order a generic prescription drug and I find it doesn't work?

 You may return any unused portion of your prescription, for any reason, for a full pro-rated credit on your Jan Drugs account.
 You can then use the credit to purchase the brand name drug if you like.

 If you'd like your money back a restocking fee applies.
-See Jan Drugs pharmacy return policy
+See the Jan Drugs pharmacy return policy.

 What if I don't want generic prescription drugs, can I opt to have only brand-name prescription drugs?